openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

  include up to 20 variants for the problem, **even if the problem was not actually configured to include randomly generated values**.
-This can make data collected for problems that cannot include randomly generated values, (including, but not limited to, all multiple choice, checkboxes, dropdown, and text input problems), extremely difficult to interpret.
+This can make data collected for problems that cannot include randomly generated values, (including, but not limited to, all single select, multi-select, dropdown, and text input problems), extremely difficult to interpret.

 You can choose the following options for the **Randomization** setting.